Bougainvillea is a household plant that bears beautiful and radiant flowers.

 Bougainvillea is used as a decorative plant in hanging pots, vases, and bonsais.

 The vibrant flower-producing bougainvillea is a difficult plant to grow from its seeds.

-The method of cutting and grafting branches is a convenient and more efficient way of growing them.
+Cutting and grafting branches method is a convenient and more efficient way of growing them.

 This is because the extraction and sowing of seeds are slightly challenging.

 The most demanding task is extracting the seeds from the flowers directly.

 The flowers of bougainvillea produce seeds only in ideal conditions.